 In time, with useful and well-written content posted on a regular basis, your writing will become much more search engine friendly.

-And then who knows – maybe one day you might just find that Google will finally make a commitment to you.
+And then one day you might look up and find that Google has finally made a solid commitment to you.